peterdsharpe/AeroSandbox/README.md

 ### Installation

 Install with `pip install AeroSandbox`.
-Requires Python 3.7+.
+Requires Python 3.7.
+Nearly all features work in Python 3.8+, although automated interfacing with XFoil for 2D aerodynamic analysis does not.

 To get examples as well, clone from *master* on [GitHub](https://github.com/peterdsharpe/AeroSandbox).
 (Nightly builds available on *develop* branch.)